 - no Canadians or permanent residents are available to do the job.

-However, there are several situations where an LMIA is exempt.
+However, there are several situations where an LMIA exemption might apply.
 If a Canadian employer is exempted from obtaining an LMIA, they can hire a temporary foreign worker without first applying for an LMIA.

 International Mobility Program